Financing for equity in pre-primary education

 Governance

-The Ministry of Education and Science holds primary responsibility for financing preprimary education, receiving state budget funds from the Ministry of Finance and allocating them to municipal and state kindergartens.
+The Ministry of Education and Science of Bulgaria holds primary responsibility for financing pre-primary education.
+It receives state budget funds from the Ministry of Finance of Bulgaria and allocates them to municipal and state kindergartens.
+Municipalities are responsible for administering municipal kindergartens and managing the allocated budgets in accordance with national funding standards established under the Pre-School and School Education Act.

 Tuition-free status